Phase 1: Coordinated Entry Evaluation

 - Make recommendations about components of program design highlighted in the recent 2022 HSH CE Evaluation, key performance indicators, and service models for San Francisco Coordinated Entry in the future.

 - Participate in meetings, review and contribute to written materials, and offer edits and suggestions on written materials in a timely manner.

-- Communicate updates and host community discussions with other planning, advocacy, and provider groups in the San Francisco Homeless Response System to get input on topics that the working group is addressing.
-Please note- members will be provided staffing and administrative support from HSH and the technical assistance team to host broader community discussions.
+- Communicate updates and host community discussions with other planning, advocacy, and provider groups in the San Francisco Homeless Response System to get input on topics that the working group was addressing.
+Please note – members were provided staffing and administrative support from HSH and the technical assistance team hosted broader community discussions.